YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

 `--runtime` *PATH*
 :   Use *PATH* to provide /usr in the container.
+    If *PATH*/files/ is a directory, *PATH*/files/ is used as the source of runtime files: this is appropriate for Flatpak-style runtimes that contain *PATH*/files/ and *PATH*/metadata.
+Otherwise, *PATH* is used directly.
-    If *PATH*/usr exists, *PATH* is assumed to be a complete sysroot (containing bin/sh, usr/bin/env and many other OS files).
+    If *PATH*/files/usr or *PATH*/usr exists, the source of runtime files is assumed to be a complete sysroot
+    (containing bin/sh, usr/bin/env and many other OS files).
-    Otherwise, *PATH* is assumed to be a merged-/usr environment (containing bin/sh, bin/env and many other OS files).
+    Otherwise, it is assumed to be a merged-/usr environment (containing bin/sh, bin/env and many other OS files).
-    For example, the `files` subdirectory of a Flatpak runtime is a suitable value for *PATH*.
+    For example, a Flatpak runtime is a suitable value for *PATH*.

 `--runtime-base` *PATH*
 :   If `--runtime` specifies a relative path, look for it relative